nominalaeon/guides/css-basic-conventions.md

 If you're *not* writing CSS with a pre-processor, stop all the things and go install one.
 They fit any project and will make your life the opposite of the living hell it is right now.

-If you want to quibble over the whole *saying "Sass" is the same as saying "SCSS"* thing, prove your point by installing a Sass pre-processor and use `.sass` files.
-Yeah, "who does that anymore", right?
-Right.

 * * *

 <!-- MarkdownTOC -->